Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 World Cup 2026 Odds FAQs

-Who are the favorites to win the World Cup 2026?
+Who are the favourites to win the World Cup 2026?

 What are Spain’s World Cup 2026 odds at ibet?